core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 These particular details concerning the GET request depend on the specific discovery action intended by the client and on application-specific means used to encode names of application groups and CoAP groups, e.g., in group URIs and/or CoRE target attributes used with resource links.

-The following discusses a number of methods to discover application groups and CoAP groups, building on the following assumptions.
+The following discusses a number of methods to discover application groups and CoAP groups.
+When discussing the different methods, the two assumptions below hold:

 * Application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}).
 In examples in this document, the path segment "gp" is used as designated delimiter.